coq/coq/doc/sphinx/language/core/modules.rst

 .. attr:: local

-   The :attr:`local` attribute limits the effect of the command to the current scope (section or module).
+   This :term:`attribute` limits the effect of the command to the current scope (section or module).

    The ``Local`` prefix is an alternative syntax for the :attr:`local`